-Federal Lands Highway
+Federal Highway Administration (FHWA), Office of Federal Lands Highway

 The Federal Lands Highway (FLH) organization, part of the FHWA, is an engineering organization with locations nationwide.
-Our mission is improving transportation to and within Federal and Tribal Lands by providing technical services to the highway/transportation community, as well as building accessible and scenic roads that ensure the many national treasures, can be enjoyed by all within our Federal Lands.
+Our mission is improving transportation to and within Federal and Tribal Lands by providing technical services to the highway/transportation community, as well as building accessible and scenic roads that ensure the many national treasures can be enjoyed by all within our Federal Lands.

 FLH offers a variety of exciting career building opportunities in highway construction and design, project management, accounting, survey and cartography, community and transportation planning, contracting, and program management to name a few.
 Our engineering technology professionals specialize in pavements, materials, structural, environmental, geotechnical, hydraulics, quality assurance, and more.

 A career with us can include working in an office setting in one of our Division or Regional Project offices (see map below) combined with field work in a series of different environments: our national (?) parks, forests, refuges, or grasslands.
 The great outdoors, in some of our most pristine environments, may often be where the majority of your work is focused.
 We are sensitive to the environment and work within the context of a particular location to provide access while preserving and protecting the beauty of surrounding nature.